railalefan/nodeDarwinArchiver/README.md

 Requires an access token for OpenLDBSVWS (Staff Version) Darwin Web Service (SOAP) http://openldbsv.nationalrail.co.uk/

-The script consumes schedule related messages from the Darwin Push Port feed (using a JMS selector of MessageType=SC) watching for deactivated messages normally indicating that a train has completed its journey and no further updates are expected.
+The script consumes schedule related messages (MessageType=SC) from the Darwin Push Port feed watching for deactivated messages normally indicating that a train has completed its journey and no further updates are expected.
 The final state of the Darwin database for the train is then obtained by a web services call to GetServiceDetailsByRID and logged to console (stdout).

 NPM Dependencies
 ================